xiangshen-dk/workshop-building-secure-apis/docs/webui.md

 # Create the web UI
 Time Estimate: 20 - 25 minutes

-In this module, we will download the source code for the frontend web UI of our application, hook it into our API, and test using it from our development environment.
+In this module, we will download some sample source code for a Vue.js frontend web UI that will use our REST API as its backend.
+We'll hook this frontend up with our `FeedbackSvc` API and then test it from our Cloud9 development environment.
+In doing so, you'll see how a real application might interact with our API.

 ### Download the code